2017: Here are some fun facts and figures about jockeys at the Epsom Derby Festival:

-1 The oldest winning Epsom Derby Jockey was John Forth, aged at least 60, on Frederick in 1829.
+1 The oldest winner of the Derby held annually at Epsom racecourse was jockey John Forth aged at least 60, on Frederick in 1829.
 He also had the distinction of having trained the winner as well as the runner-up, The Exquisite, with both colts returned at 40/1.
 Australian Scobie Breasley, who died at the age of 92 in 2006, was 52 when successful on Charlottown in 1966.
 Mick Kinane was 49 when partnering Sea The Stars to victory in 2009 as was Sir Gordon Richards when victorious on Pinza in 1953.

 2 The youngest winning jockey was John Parsons, who was believed to be 16 when successful on Caractacus in 1862.
 Lester Piggott was 18 when he won on Never Say Die in 1954, with Walter Swinburn a year older when he triumphed on Shergar in 1981.
 Mickael Barzalona (2011 – Pour Moi) and Joseph O’Brien (pictured, 2012 – Camelot) were also both 19 at the time of their triumphs.